-Most marine aquaculture production (about two-thirds, by value) consists of bivalve mollusks such as oysters, clams, and mussels.
-Salmon and shrimp make up most of the rest, but advances in technology and management techniques are making more species available to the American public.
+Based on value, more than 80 percent of marine aquaculture production in the United States consists of bivalve mollusks such as oysters, clams, and mussels.
+Salmon and shrimp make up most of the rest, but advances in technology, aquaculture feeds, and management techniques are making more species available to the American public.

 The most recent 'Fisheries of the United States' reports that marine aquaculture accounts for 7 percent of total domestic seafood production by weight.
 However, focus on high-value products resulted in aquaculture contributing 24 percent of the value of domestic seafood products.